balambeer/combat_game/readme.txt

 Try to build a prototype fast!

+Keep in mind: telegraph must be longer than recovery

 Implementation
 --------------

-- Add more frames to attacks, keep in mind: telegraph must be longer than recovery
-- Add health markers
 - Add NPC attack logic
 - Test if riposte works as intended